 In his 1991 book Baghdad Without a Map, Tony Horwitz, a freelance journalist who lived in the Middle East during the 1980s, wrote about visiting Saddam Hussein’s Iraq before the Persian Gulf War.
-While sightseeing in the capital, he sneers at a statue commemorating Saddam’s attempt to kill Prime Minister Abd al-Karim Qasim in 1959:

 My brother once observed, “You’re only as safe as I am sane.”

 Now that this election is over, it seems like a lot of time, effort, and money to maintain the status quo.